zinzy/zinzy.website-v2/_pages/Codex.md

 ### The codex

 #### Chapter 0: Meta beliefs
-- Opinions, beliefs, and values may change over time
+- Opinions, beliefs, and values may change over time and that's okay
-- I am ignorant and see only a very small fraction of reality from my own [[Standpoint theory|standpoint]]
+- I am ignorant and see only a very small fraction of reality from my own standpoint

 #### Chapter 1: Self
 - I am an optimist
 - I make mistakes
 - My intuition will always be able to lead the way
 - My emotions are my responsibility (Gregology)
-- My beliefs and principles may change and that's okay
 - My questions are relevant
 - I'm great at finding connections with others
 - At heart I'm a cultural relativist